changeofpace/Overwatch-Dump-Fix/README.md

 This x64dbg plugin removes anti-dumping and obfuscation techniques from the popular FPS game Overwatch.
 It is meant to be used with Scylla (built into x64dbg) to produce process dump files for static analysis.

+This plugin can be used to dump most modern Blizzard games. e.g., It can be used to dump World of Warcraft Classic.

 This project is for educational use only.

 ## Usage